Division of Health Promotion and Behavioral Science

 - Dissemination and implementation science

-Emily Schmied is an Assistant Professor in the Division of Health Promotion and Behavioral Science in the School of Public Health at SDSU.
+Emily Schmied is an Associate Professor and the Chair of the Division of Health Promotion and Behavioral Science in the School of Public Health at SDSU.
 Dr. Schmied has nearly fifteen years of experience conducting health promotion interventions and epidemiological investigations in both community and military settings.
 Prior to joining the SDSU faculty, Dr. Schmied was a Behavioral Scientist at the Naval Health Research Center, and she completed her doctoral training at SDSU’s Institute for Behavioral and Community Health.